WordPress/gutenberg/docs/getting-started/tutorial.md

 ### Updating edit.js

 The [`edit.js`](https://developer.wordpress.org/block-editor/getting-started/fundamentals/file-structure-of-a-block/#edit-js) file controls how the block functions and appears in the Editor.
-Right now, the user sees the message “ Copyright Date Block – hello from the editor!”.
+Right now, the user sees the message " Copyright Date Block – hello from the editor!".
 Let's change that.

 Open the file and see that the `Edit()` function returns a paragraph tag with the default message.